SathyaBhat/sathyabh.at/content/weekly-notes-35-2024/index.md

 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "food-at-harris-park-240901-3.jpg" "Food at Harris Park" "Weekly Notes" >}}

 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "food-at-harris-park-240901-4.jpg" "Food at Harris Park" "Weekly Notes" >}}

+From here, we went over to Taj Indian Sweets for dessert.

+{{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "food-at-harris-park-240901-5.jpg" "Food at Harris Park" "Weekly Notes" >}}

+The food at both the places were really good and we enjoyed it.

 ### Music of the Week